 There are numerous types of long-term liabilities - or debts - the county is required to pay.
 The County acquires debt as part of its regular operations.
 These long-term liabilities are paid over a period of time one year or greater.

-As of December 31, 2019, the County had \$179.13 million in outstanding debt of which \$10.87 million will mature during fiscal year 2020.
+As of December 31, 2020, the County had \$175 million in outstanding debt and other liabilities of which \$11.42 million will mature during fiscal year 2021.